Domiciliary Care Allowance

 Payment is made on the third Tuesday of every month for the current month.

-Payment may continue for up to 26 weeks if the child is getting medical or other treatment in hospital.
-It is also available for babies who remain in an acute hospital after birth for a period of 26 weeks.
+You can continue to get DCA for up to 26 weeks (in a period of 12 months), if the child is getting medical or other treatment in hospital.
+Babies who remain in an acute hospital after birth can also get DCA for up to 26 weeks (in a period of 12 months).

 Your entitlement to Child Benefit is not affected and you may qualify for Carer's Benefit or Carer's Allowance if you meet the other conditions.
 People getting DCA do not need to fill out the medical form when applying for Carer's Allowance.